 Good with your money guides

-One way we seek to do this is through our Good with Your Money guides, which we publish on our website.
+One way we seek to do this is through our Good with Your Money guides.
 In 2017 we published three new editions to help people:

 - Understand their tax code and what it means to them;